 OUR TAKE: This book by Michael L. George, John Maxey, David Rowlands, and Mark Price provides summaries and examples of the 70 most essential tools in Lean Six Sigma and offers a quick reference on using the DMAIC improvement cycle.

 Description: With this book, readers will find a robust collection of detailed examples and step-by-step instructions for crucial Lean Six Sigma topics and tools, including “Pull,” “Heijunka,” and “Control Charts.”
 The title blends Lean and Six Sigma concepts to provide expert advice and insights on the best ways to determine which tool within a “family” is best suited for a specific purpose.
-It’s an excellent reference guide for Green and Black Belts to take what they’ve learned from a classroom setting and begin to apply it in the field and help their company find new levels of competitive success, and streamline its managerial processes.GO TO BOOK
+It’s an excellent reference guide for Green and Black Belts to take what they’ve learned from a classroom setting and begin to apply it in the field and help their company find new levels of competitive success and streamline its managerial processes.GO TO BOOK

 Book Title: Six Sigma: A Complete Step-by-Step Guide: A Complete Training & Reference Guide for White Belts, Yellow Belts, Green Belts, and Black Belts

-Description: Written to help Six Sigma professionals of all experience levels, this 800+-page textbook covers just about every strategy and tool needed to develop, support, and maintain quality improvement initiatives.
+Description: Written to help Six Sigma professionals of all experience levels, this 800+-page textbook covers nearly every strategy and tool needed to develop, support, and maintain quality improvement initiatives.
 The book is geared toward beginners, advanced Six Sigma experts looking to polish their skills, professionals seeking a training manual for certification, leaders needing a resource to train their employees, and more.
 Topics covered include methodology overviews for White or Yellow Belt readers, statistic computations for Green Belt professionals, advanced concepts for Black Belt experts, and industry-specific Six Sigma use cases.GO TO BOOK

 Book Title: Unlocking Lean Six Sigma: A Competency-Based Approach to Applying Continuous Process Improvement Principles and Best Practices